One of karate's quiet lessons

 So, what is the lesson here?

-I like to think that any experienced karate-ka, deeply educated in courtesy and respect would have also passed up that vacant parking space.
-Leaving it for someone, older, someone less nibble, or perhaps a mother with small children.
+I like to think that a more experienced karate-ka, deeply educated in courtesy, and respect, would have also passed up that vacant parking space.
+Leaving it for someone, older, someone less nimble, or perhaps a mother with small children.
 All of whom would have truly appreciated that parking space.
-And, if you had done so, you would have enjoyed one of karate’s hidden lessons.
-Seeing a middle-aged lady, and her elderly companion exiting their car, and together walking arm in arm to the front door in less than a minute.
+And, in doing so they would have demonstrated two one of karate’s prime lessons, courtesy and repect.
+Thereby enjoying the sight of a middle-aged lady, and her elderly companion exiting their car, and together walking arm in arm to the front door in less than a minute.

 Remember: "Kindness, and consideration of others, are also martial virtues."